PatrickMcGrath29/quotes/content/references/the-root-of-righteousness-a-w-tozer.md

 ---
 uuid: iaeIWmt8Bu
-reference_name: The Root of Righteousness
+referenceName: The Root of Righteousness
-author_name: A.W.
+authorName: A.W.
 Tozer
 ---